 When to visit

 The best time to visit Calgary is from late May to the end of September.
 This is the best time for sightseeing as well as enjoying the Rockies.
-However, winter is best suited for taking part in the winter sports.
+However, winter is best suited for taking part in winter sports.
 The summer months are better suited for hiking and enjoying the beautiful lakes, which are all frozen in winter.

 Culture (Fairs and Festivals) and Traditions